athomasq/athomasq.github.io/essays/steve.md

 **Steve:**  Sure, but that's different.
 That's an internet model.
 And the founder is really something special.
 He just projects so much confidence in his ability to make magic happen.

-**Stephen:**  But Bob has already solved those hardware challenges!
+**Stephen:**  But Ryan has already solved those hardware challenges!
 And he did it on a shoestring budget, too.

 **STEVE:**  Hmm.
 Yeah, you know, I really don't like that.
 I want someone who can go big or go home.
 Shoestring budget doesn't cut it for me.